-Defines the protocols to be sent to a remote server via UDP.
-See protocol definition in chapter 11.2.

-Up to 1450 chars of user defined text can be specified here.
-This text may also contain one or more dynamic variables (entry), which are listed and described in chapter 7.
+Parameter Value Meaning Defines the protocols to be sent to a remote server via UDP.
+See protocol definition in chapter 11.2. <"text"> Up to 1450 chars of user defined text can be specified here.
+This text may also contain dynamic variables ( entry ), which are described in chapter 7: